SDK: @dotcms/client Library

 Choosing the Right Method#

-The dotCMS Client SDK provides three core methods for fetching data.
+The dotCMS Client SDK provides four core methods for fetching data.
 Use this quick guide to decide which one is best for your use case:

 MethodUse When You Need...Best For